Detecting Masquerade Attacks in Controller Area Networks Using Graph Machine Learning: Results

 Building upon our baseline, we incorporate time series features of CAN signals alongside the graph embeddings.
 This setting harnesses both the structural patterns and the temporal dynamics of CAN frames aiming to achieve a more comprehensive anomaly detection.
 Fig.~\ref{fig:auc_roc_embeddings_timeseries_heatmaps} depicts the performance metrics of this enhanced model.
 The inclusion of time series data significantly improves detection capabilities, as evidenced by the AUC-ROC scores.
-For `correlated signal attack', the model achieves an AUC-ROC peak of 0.99 at a $\omega$ of 3 seconds and an $\delta$ of 3 seconds.
+For \texttt{correlated\_signal\_attack}, the model achieves an AUC-ROC peak of 0.99 at a $\omega_t$ of 3 seconds and an $\delta_t$ of 3 seconds.
 This suggests a strong model response to quick changes in CAN signal patterns.
-Similarly, `reverse light on attack' records its highest AUC-ROC at 0.99 for a $\omega$ of 7 seconds and an $\delta$ of 4 seconds, indicating effective monitoring of critical engine parameters.
+Similarly, \texttt{reverse\_light\_on\_attack} records its highest AUC-ROC at 0.99 for a $\omega_t$ of 7 seconds and an $\delta_t$ of 4 seconds, indicating effective monitoring of critical engine parameters.
 In general, we notice that when integrating time series features, the required time to get optimal performance is lower than when using only graph embeddings.
-Specifically, across the five masquerade attacks, the average optimal $\omega$ decreases from 9.8 seconds to 6 seconds, while the average optimal $\delta$ increases from 3.2 seconds to 4.8 seconds when combining graph embeddings with time series features.
-This 38.8\% reduction in $\omega$ coupled with a 50\% increase in $\delta$ allows for more granular analysis of CAN messages while spacing the analyses further apart, enabling our method to capture detailed patterns more effectively.
+Specifically, across the five masquerade attacks, the average optimal $\omega_t$ decreases from 9.8 seconds to 6 seconds, while the average optimal $\delta_t$ increases from 3.2 seconds to 4.8 seconds when combining graph embeddings with time series features.

+{\textbf{Offset Interpretation and Design Rationale:} The offset value is not equivalent to a detection delay—rather, it is a mechanism to ensure continuous attack coverage by allowing consecutive windows to overlap.
+Without this, attacks occurring near the window boundaries could be missed.
+Increasing the offset (e.g., to 6s) risks skipping attacks entirely, while reducing it (e.g., to 1s) significantly increases computational overhead.
+Our configuration optimally balances attack coverage and processing feasibility while ensuring the IDS remains responsive.} This 38.8\% reduction in $\omega_t$ (from 9.8\,s to 6\,s) coupled with a 50\% increase in $\delta_t$ (from 3.2\,s to 4.8\,s) allows for more granular analysis of CAN messages while spacing the analyses further apart, enabling our method to capture detailed patterns more effectively.